MichaelBell/pico-stick/README.md

 Alternatively, you should be able to grab the elf from the github build action and program with a command along the lines of:

     gdb-multiarch -ex "target remote localhost:3333" -ex "monitor reset init" -ex "load" -ex "continue" pico-stick.elf

+If you're using an application that normally loads the driver itself,don't forget to comment out `swd_load_program` in `dv_display.cpp`.